Life & Executive Coaching

 What are the benefits of coaching?

 Coaching is about you making changes and accomplishing results.
-When it comes to wanting to feel better about our life, people are quite willing to spend $1500 plus on a week or two of vacation.
+When it comes to wanting to feel better about our life, people are quite willing to spend $1500 plus on a week or so of vacation.
 And while they are away, it's great.
-The problem is when you come back, everything is the same.
+The problem is when you come back, everything is still the same.
 Well, for roughly the same amount of money, you can work with a coach…and work to make your life different.
-You will change, and how you look at yourself and your life will change.
+You will change, and how you look at yourself, the world and your life will change.
 They say that the definition of crazy is continuing to do things the same way while expecting different results.
-Coaching supports you to make changes, do things differently and get more out of your life.
+Coaching supports you to make changes, do things differently and get different results, so you more out of your life.

 Clients find that one of the immediate benefits is that once you commit to the coaching process, you will feel very serious about getting into action to reach your desired goals.
 Clients report the value of being held accountable for creating the kind of life you say you want.
 Clients who engage in coaching report feeling clear, in control, supported, motivated, productive, grounded, optimistic, relaxed, balanced and more positive.
 How you benefit will depend largely on what you choose to work on and how far you are willing to stretch yourself.

 Coaching is an emerging profession with a history of citations in the literature dating back to the 1960's.
 Its origins are grounded in organizational behaviour and the potentiation of human performance in the workplace.
 In recent years there has been an explosion of interest in the application of coaching in a wide variety of fields for achieving behaviour change, optimal performance, health and fulfilment.

 The literature contains a rapidly expanding empirical evidence base documenting the effectiveness of coaching.
 Like most of the human service professions, the theoretical foundations of coaching draw from a wide range of fields including human development, psychology, health promotion, education and philosophy.